m-h-s/RAPID/README.md

 * *Rule Explorer (RE)*: RE is responsible for retrieving the rules that are related to a session of interaction with a user, <br> and managing them until the interaction session ends.
   <br><br>
-* *User Interaction Component (UIM)*: which allows a user to interact with the system, to pose design queries over the rule base, to and receive a set of responses.
+* *User Interaction Component (UIM)*: UIM allows a user to interact with the system, to pose design queries over the rule base, to and receive a set of responses.
 <br><br>
 * *Reasoner*: Reasoner is responsible for evaluating the rules related to an interaction session and selecting and recommending appropriate design solutions.

-### copyright
+### Copyright
 License: Creative Commons <br>
 * The use, modification, and distribution of the source code is allowed under the condition that the original work and the original developer is cited.
 <br><br>